alexpovel/latex-cookbook/README.md

 ### CI

 The entire thing can also be used in Continuous Integration.
-A script for GitLab, alongside a Docker image, is found in [the config file](.gitlab-ci.yml).
+A script for GitLab, alongside a [Docker image](https://github.com/alexpovel/latex-java-docker), is found in [the config file](.gitlab-ci.yml).
 I do not yet have an equivalent GitHub/Travis config.

 During the build process, you can use [the metadata text file](gitmeta.txt) to `sed` the relevant entries.
 These are grabbed by TeX to print the metadata directly into the generated PDF.
+Suggestions on improving that pipeline are welcome!